taehunlee990803/CatDog_Classifier/README.md

 1. Dataset Preparation:

-**Organize your dataset into separate folders for training and testing.
+*Organize your dataset into separate folders for training and testing.
-**Within each folder, create subfolders named 'cat' and 'dog' for the respective images.
+*Within each folder, create subfolders named 'cat' and 'dog' for the respective images.
 2. Model Configuration:

-**Adjust the model parameters in the cnn_cat_dog.py script as needed.
+*Adjust the model parameters in the cnn_cat_dog.py script as needed.
 3. Training:

-**Run the cnn_cat_dog.py script to train the model.
+*Run the cnn_cat_dog.py script to train the model.
 4. Making Predictions:

-**Use the provided code snippet in the script to make predictions on new images.
+*Use the provided code snippet in the script to make predictions on new images.
 ## Results

 The accuracy and loss of the model on the test set will be displayed during and after training.

 ## Additional Notes

-*Consider adjusting the model architecture and hyperparameters to potentially improve performance.
+* Consider adjusting the model architecture and hyperparameters to potentially improve performance.
-*Explore different techniques for data augmentation to increase the size and variability of the training set.
+* Explore different techniques for data augmentation to increase the size and variability of the training set.
-## Visualizing the Convolutional Layers
-convolutional layer with feature maps 이미지새 창에서 열기 stats.stackexchange.com convolutional layer with feature maps

-## Example Prediction
-cat image with the prediction Cat displayed 이미지새 창에서 열기 stackoverflow.com cat image with the prediction Cat displayed